garygr2002/Rebalance/README.md

 The rebalance procedure begins at column 98, and may be up to 14 characters long.
 Its content is constrained to one of the following strings: "Percent" or "Redistribute".
 Case is not important.
 The rebalance procedure is used to report what actions to take to rebalance the account.
 For percent accounts, the software will report percent allocations to funds.
 For redistribute accounts, the software will report specific currency amounts to shift between funds.

-### Weight Equities
+### Account Weight Stock

-The weight equities begins at column 113, and may be up to 6 characters long.
+The weight stock begins at column 113, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to equity (or stock) investments.
 If this field, and that for bonds, cash and real estate sum to 100, then the specified weight is actually a percent assigned to equities.

-### Weight Bonds
+### Account Weight Bond

-The weight bonds begins at column 120, and may be up to 6 characters long.
+The weight bond begins at column 120, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to bond investments.
 If this field, and that for equities, cash and real estate sum to 100, then the specified weight is actually a percent assigned to bonds.

-### Weight Cash
+### Account Weight Cash

 The weight cash begins at column 127, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to cash investments (e.g. checking or savings accounts, or CDs).
 If this field, and that for equities, bonds and real estate sum to 100, then the specified weight is actually a percent assigned to cash.

-### Weight Real Estate
+### Account Weight Real-Estate

-The weight cash begins at column 134, and may be up to 6 characters long.
+The weight real-estate begins at column 134, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to real estate investments (e.g. real property or shares in a trust).
 If this field, and that for equities, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.

 ### Synthesizer Type